 Ask Random People

 If all else fails, sites like Wat Zat Song? are useful places to visit if you really need to identify a song from a YouTube video.
 It’s a human curated site where you upload a clip of the song and other people try to identify it.
-There is an element of human error here but the community are very helpful and some are very knowledgeable indeed.
 It’s worth a try if nothing else works!

-Those are the ways I know of to identify a song from a YouTube video.
+Those are a few ways to identify a song from a YouTube video.
 Know of any others that work?
 Tell us about them below if you do!